Muhammad Hassan (wrestler): SmackDown! controversy and departure (2005)

 It was revealed in late July that UPN had pressured WWE to keep Hassan off of their network, effectively deleting him from SmackDown!.
-Hassan lost the match to The Undertaker at The Great American Bash, and was written off with The Undertaker doing a Last Ride through an open stage ramp onto a concrete floor where it was reported that he sustained serious injuries and had to be rushed to a nearby medical facility, apparently a solution aimed to end the Hassan character.
+Hassan lost the match to The Undertaker at The Great American Bash, despite the masked men appearing a second time to assist him, and was written off with The Undertaker doing a Last Ride through an open stage ramp onto a concrete floor where it was reported that he sustained serious injuries and had to be rushed to a nearby medical facility, apparently a solution aimed to end the Hassan character.
 Several days later, WWE.com hosted a video of a kayfabe announcement from Theodore Long, where he reiterates the stipulation that Hassan would no longer appear on SmackDown!.
 Due to increasing public pressure, WWE was forced to later drop the character altogether, sending Copani and Daivari back to their developmental territories to alter their gimmicks.
 This resulted in huge fan backlash, mostly because Hassan was at the height of his notoriety.
 Copani was released from his WWE contract on September 21, and announced his retirement from professional wrestling.
 In subsequent years, it was revealed that Hassan had been planned to receive a major push, eventually winning the World Heavyweight Championship from Batista on August 21 at SummerSlam.